International network for sustainable cities

 Sweden's experience of managing an international network

-In a paper presented at the ECEEE Summer studies in 2017 the Swedish Energy Agency describes Sweden's experience of managing an international network that focuses on exchanging experiences amongst cities aiming to become more sustainable.
-The paper "Toward functioning international cooperation for sustainable cities – Swedish experience with international city networks" gives a retrospective analysis of the challenges and lessons learned from attempting to utilize international collaborative networks to promote urban innovation with the aim of increasing the sustainability of the participating cities and municipalities.
+In a paper presented at the ECEEE Summer studies in 2017 the Swedish Energy Agency describes the Swedish Energy Agency’s experience of managing an international network that focuses on exchanging experiences amongst cities aiming to become more sustainable.
+The paper "Toward functioning international cooperation for sustainable cities – Swedish experience with international city networks" provides a retrospective analysis of the challenges and lessons learned from attempting to utilize international collaborative networking as a tool to promote urban innovation, with the aim of increasing the sustainability of the participating cities and municipalities.

 Current network members are:

-From France: Grenoble, La Rochelle, Paris, St. Brieuc and Strasbourg.
+From France: Grenoble, La Rochelle, Montpellier, St. Brieuc and Strasbourg.

 For more information, please contact: